MichaelRBond/Grapevine-Rss-Aggregator/README.md

 ## TODO

+- [ ] Option to run a cleanup process to remove read, unstarred, items after they are X days old.
+- [ ] Delete a feed
+- [ ] Parse title from feed when adding a new feed, if none is provided
+- [ ] Download and store favicon
 - [ ] Swagger Docs
 - [ ] Read only users
 - [ ] Support for Password protected RSS feeds
 - [ ] Tagging support
 - [ ] Multiple Users
-- [ ] Parse title from feed when adding a new feed, if none is provided
-- [ ] Download favicon
-- [ ] Delete a feed